AntonOresten/TypedFASTX.jl/README.md

 Please refer to the documentation for more detailed information on how to use the TypedFASTX.jl package.

 ## Contributing
 Contributions are very welcome!
-If you'd like to contribute, please fork the repository and use a feature branch.
+If you'd like to contribute, GPT-4 suggests forking the repository and using a feature branch.